roseengineering/pyvna/README.md

 Devices
 ---------------------

-At the moment only the RigExpert AA-30, and MiniVNA Tiny devices are supported.
+At the moment only the RigExpert AA-30 Zero, and MiniVNA Tiny devices are supported.
 The NWT500 is also supported but it untested.
 Each device has an associated driver.
 For example the Zero's driver is located in device\_zero.py.